Thank You to Our #50Things Partners

 Gerrard "G." Allen is a seasoned educator, community leader, and Edpreneur with over 15 years of experience dedicated to empowering Black teens and promoting equity through education and community development.
 Holding a Masters degree in Education from the University of Michigan and a Bachelors degree in Communications from Eastern Michigan University, Gerrard has served in impactful roles such as Senior Lead English Teacher, Study Abroad Coordinator, College Advisor, and Dean of Culture in Detroit, Michigan.
 His global perspective, shaped by his work as a Foreign English Teacher in Beijing, China, enriches his ability to connect with diverse communities and inspire meaningful change.

-Currently, Gerrard is a University Supervisor at Wayne State University, mentoring the next generation of educators to succeed in urban schools.
+Currently, Gerrard is the Director of Enrichment at DBG (Downtown Boxing Gym) and a University Supervisor at Wayne State University.
 Driven by his mission to empower Black teens, he creates real-world experiences that help youth embrace opportunities, overcome challenges, and build paths to success.
-As the co-founder of Centric Place, a hub for arts, culture, and entrepreneurship, and Executive Director of Curators of Black Excellence 501c3, Gerrard merges education and entrepreneurship to drive positive change.
-His work bridges social capital and leadership to inspire the next generation, equipping them with the tools to navigate life with purpose and resilience.
+As the co-founder of Centric Place, a hub for arts, culture, and entrepreneurship, and Founding Executive Director of Curators of Black Excellence 501c3,

 Mentorship that